 This is especially important when ensuring continual improvement within your organisation.
 You can assess whether the controls you’ve implemented are working as intended and assess whether other controls might be more suitable.

 Likewise, you can review why you chose to accept risks and determine whether the threat landscape has increased significantly enough to warrant a change.

-How to save time writing your Statement of Applicability
+Save time writing your Statement of Applicability

 The toolkit includes:

 - A complete set of easy-to-use, customisable and fully ISO 27001-compliant documentation templates that will save you time and money;